mhmdgthan/mhmdgthan/README.md

-I am a **Web & Mobile Developer** based in **Bandung, West Java**.
+I am a **Web Developer** based in **Bandung, West Java**.
 I have a strong interest in building web and mobile applications, specializing in Backend and Cross-Platform development.

 ### 🚀 About Me
 - 🎓 **Education:** Software Engineering at SMK Bakti Nusantara 666 (2023 - 2026).